jamesdneufeld/portfolio-for-creatives/README.md

 **Set Up Instructions:**

+Try to complete the following before the first session.

 1. Sign up for a free account at [github.com](https://github.com/)
 2. Download and install [desktop.github.com](https://desktop.github.com/)
 3. Download and install [code.visualstudio.com](https://code.visualstudio.com/)

+**Cloning a repository, editing code, pushing and creating a fork, connecting to Netlify:**

-4. Clone this repository using GitHub Desktop.
+1. Clone this repository using GitHub Desktop.
 The URL is https://github.com/jamesdneufeld/portfolio-for-creatives.
-5. Edit the code using Visual Studio Code.
+2. Edit the code using Visual Studio Code.
-6. Push your edited code using GitHub Desktop and create a fork for personal use when prompted.
+3. Push your edited code using GitHub Desktop and create a fork for personal use when prompted.
-7. Sign up to [netlify.com](https://www.netlify.com/) using your GitHub credentials.
+4. Sign up to [netlify.com](https://www.netlify.com/) using your GitHub credentials.
-8. Add/import your GitHub repository to Netlify.
+5. Add/import your GitHub repository to Netlify.
-9. Continue customizing the code in Visual Studio Code and push using GitHub Desktop to update your Netlify site.
+6. Continue customizing the code in Visual Studio Code and push using GitHub Desktop to update your Netlify site.

 **Easy things to change for beginners:**